Books make great presents! No matter which holiday you celebrate, everyone could use a new book in their lives.

 14. The One with the Crazy Family: Save the Date by Morgan Matson

-We love all things Morgan Matson, and this book does not disappoint.
+We love all things Morgan Matson and Save the Date does not disappoint.
 Your friend will be LOLing at Charlie’s family shenanigans!
-A large family wedding in the back yard, what could go wrong?
+A large family wedding in the backyard, what could go wrong?

 15. The YA Aficionado: Again, but Better by Christine Riccio

-This book is quite literally a YA-obsessed reader’s dream.
-It’s got loads of YA references, from ships to pop culture.
+Again, But Better is quite literally a YA-obsessed reader’s dream.
+It has loads of YA references, from ships to pop culture.
 Your friend’s YA fangirl heart will be swooning!
 Go back in time to 2011.

 16. The Superhero Lover: Renegades by Melissa Meyer

-Your superhero loving friend will eat this series up.
+Your superhero loving friend will eat the Renegades series up.
 The characters and super powers are A+, and the world building is fantastic!

 17. The Wannabe Sherlock Holmes: Stalking Jack the Ripper series by Kerri Maniscalco

 We gush about Stalking Jack the Ripper constantly— and for good reason!
 If your friend likes forensics and sleuthing, this is the series for them.
 Audrey Rose is a total badass and she is the one to solve Jack the Ripper’s murders at a time when most woman did not study science.